splytanalytics/splyt-unreal/readme.md

 //Begin a transaction.
 FSplytAnalytics::Get().Splyt()->transaction->Begin("game_start", "init", 3600, "GameStart");
 ```
+There are also asynchronous versions for most API functions that take a function callback as the first argument.

 More examples can be found in the [API Functions section](https://github.com/splytanalytics/splyt-cpp#api-functions) in the core C++ SDK.

 ### Responses

+##### Synchronous Functions
-All API functions, with the exception of Init, return an instance of the SplytResponse class that contains content returned from the network call.
+All synchronous API functions, with the exception of Init, return an instance of the SplytResponse class that contains content returned from the network call.
 The content is an instance of the Json::Value class from the [JsonCpp library](https://github.com/open-source-parsers/jsoncpp).
 Documentation for the use of this class can be found [here](https://github.com/open-source-parsers/jsoncpp/wiki).

 Response Example:
 ```c++